Woolworths (South Africa)

-Woolworths (officially Woolworths Holdings Limited, and commonly referred to as Woolies) is a South African multinational retail company, headquartered in Cape Town.
-Founded in Cape Town, in 1931, the company owns the South African luxury department and grocery store chain, Woolworths, the Australian retailer Country Road, and South Africa's largest pet store chain, Absolute Pets.
-The group employs around 34,000 people.
+Woolworths (officially Woolworths Holdings Limited, and colloquially known as Woolies) is a South African multinational retail company headquartered in Cape Town.
+Founded in 1931, the company owns the South African luxury department store and grocery chain Woolworths, the Australian retailer Country Road, and South Africa's largest pet store chain, Absolute Pets.
+As of 2026, the group employs around 32,000 people.

-The South African division of Woolworths comprises luxury goods retail, including fashion, homeware, and beauty products.
-Standalone food stores, and “Food Stops” attached to Engen gas stations, are located in metropolitan areas across South Africa.
+The South African division of Woolworths comprises grocery stores in various formats, as well as luxury goods retail, including fashion, homeware, and beauty products.
+Convenience stores situated at Engen gas stations are located in metropolitan areas across South Africa.

-A major part of the group, Woolworths Financial Services (WFS) offers store cards, credit cards, revolving loans, and pet insurance to consumers.
-In its 2024 fiscal year, WFS accounted for 4% of Woolworths' revenue.
+A major part of the group, Woolworths Financial Services (WFS), offers store cards, credit cards, revolving loans, and pet insurance to consumers.
+In its 2026 fiscal year, WFS accounted for 4% of Woolworths' revenue.

-Woolworths operates 436 stores in South Africa, as well as a total of 161 stores in its Engen outlets and rest of Africa group.
-It also operates 172 Absolute Pets stores, and 288 Country Road stores.
-In total, Woolworths has, as of its 2024 fiscal year, a total of 1,057 stores across all of its markets, covering a total trading area of around 841,000 square meters.
-89% of Woolworths' stores are in Africa, and the remaining 11% are in Australia.
+As of 2026, Woolworths has a total of 1,669 locations.
+Most of the company's stores (around 62%) are in South Africa, with the rest located in other African countries, as well as Australasia in the case of the Country Road Group.

+The company also operates pet store chain Absolute Pets which, as of 2026, has a total of 196 stores in SA.
+As of its 2026 fiscal year, Woolworths has a retail trading area covering 839,600 sqm.

-Woolworths also operates WCafe, a chain of approximately 220 cafés that range in size from full-service, sit-down-style restaurants, to coffee bars with their own counters that are built into Woolworths stores, to smaller-format barista stations outside certain food stores.
+Woolworths also operates WCafe, a chain of approximately 230 cafés that vary in size – from full-service, sit-down restaurants, to coffee bars with their own counters integrated into Woolworths stores, to smaller barista stations outside certain food stores.
 The cafés also facilitate bakery orders.
-WCafe is a prominent brand within the South African coffeehouse market, and among those with the highest number of outlets.
+WCafe is a prominent brand within the South African coffeehouse market and is among those with the highest number of outlets.